isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- After ``rndc checkds -checkds`` or ``rndc dnssec -rollover`` is used,
-  ``named`` now immediately attempts to reconfigure zone keys.
-This
-  change prevents unnecessary key rollover delays.
-[GL #2488]

-- Zones using KASP could not be thawed after they were frozen using
-  ``rndc freeze``.
-This has been fixed.
-[GL #2523]

-- CDS/CDNSKEY DELETE records are now removed when a zone transitions
-  from a secure to an insecure state. ``named-checkzone`` also no longer
-  reports an error when such records are found in an unsigned zone.
-  [GL #2517]

-- ``named`` crashed after skipping a primary server while transferring a
-  zone over TLS.
-This has been fixed.
-[GL #2562]

 - TCP idle and initial timeouts were being incorrectly applied: only the
   ``tcp-initial-timeout`` was applied on the whole connection, even if
   the connection were still active, which could prevent a large zone